Spanish Christmas Lottery: Ticket numbers and prizes

 As all Lotería Nacional draws, the special Christmas draw is based on tickets (billetes) which have five-digit numbers, from 00000 to 99999.
 Since this system only produces 100,000 unique ticket numbers, each ticket number is printed multiple times, in several so-called series.
 The series is also identified on each ticket by a series number.
 In this way, the lottery organizer is able to sell more than 100,000 tickets each year, numbered from "Series 001 Ticket 00000" through "Series xxx Ticket 99999", where xxx is the total number of series printed in a given year.
-In 2024, there are 193 series of 100,000 tickets each, for a total of 19,300,000 tickets available at €200 each.
-If all €3.86 billion tickets were sold, there would be €2.702 billion (seventy percent of ticket sales) available for prizes.
+In 2025, there are 198 series of 100,000 tickets each, for a total of 19,800,000 tickets available at €200 each.
+If all €4.1 billion worth tickets were sold, there would be €2.870 billion (seventy percent of ticket sales) available for prizes.

 Because the €200 ticket price may be prohibitive for many purchasers, each of the pre-printed tickets is actually a perforated tear-apart sheet of ten identical sub-tickets (or fractions) sold for €20 each.
 Each one of these fractions is known as a décimo (one-tenth).
 Each décimo is entitled a ten per cent of any prize that the ticket has won.

 Tickets are officially sold in official lottery shops throughout the country as well as by sellers on the street.
 Frequently a shop will sell a ticket number in all series meaning that all the winners of that ticket will have purchased their tickets in that location.
 This sometimes leads to a small village full of grand prize winners.
 Locations where previous grand prize winners were sold often becomes a location of lottery pilgrimage where thousands of people will buy their ticket.
 The tickets are also sold outside of Spain, usually online, and often with a markup in price.